arefins-Lab/Windows-Server-High-Availability-NLB-DNS-Cluster-Integration/README.md

 Implementation Notes:

-DNS Resolution: All nodes point to 192.168.2.201 for primary DNS.
+DNS Resolution: All nodes are configured to point to 192.168.2.201 as the primary DNS server.

 Security: Ensure Windows Firewall allows Port 80 and NLB traffic.

-Scalability: Additional nodes can be added using the Add-NlbClusterNode cmdlet found in the scripts.
+Scalability: Additional nodes can be added using the Add-NlbClusterNode cmdlet, which is located in the scripts.

+Security Note:

+Note: For demonstration purposes, this lab uses Port 80 (HTTP).
+For any production environment, implementing Port 443 (HTTPS) with a valid SSL/TLS certificate is highly recommended to ensure encrypted communication.